pedroafmonteiro/prog-proj/README.md

 ## Accomplished tasks
 ### SVG reading logic in [readSVG.cpp](readSVG.cpp)

-The image dimensions are obtained successfully with their respect width and height and every type of element can be dynamically allocated as a SVGElement* pointer.
+The image dimensions are obtained successfully with their respective width and height and every type of element can be dynamically allocated as a SVGElement* pointer.

 ### Geometrical elements

 Every geometrical element have their own class defined in [SVGElements.hpp](SVGElements.hpp) derived from their superior element or from the SVGElement class.
-All elements have their respect attributes and support for identifiers and transformations parameters and functions.
+All elements have their respective attributes and support for identifiers and transformations parameters and functions.

 ### Element transformations